-Figure 4: Enter symbols in the special characters field to customise the character map.
+Figure 4: Enter symbols in the special characters field to customize the character map.
 Enter each symbol one after the other, with no space or comma in between, as above.

-Figure 5: How the character map will appear to the student when symbols have been customised.
+Figure 5: How the character map will appear to the student when symbols have been customized.

 - Placeholder: Text entered in this field will appear as placeholder text in the essay box.
 It will disappear on type Note: this option is not recommended if accessibility is key to your product.
 Placeholder text breaks accessibility as the contrast ratio of the text does not meet standards.

 - Spellcheck and text correction: Check this box is unchecked, browser spellcheck will be disabled, along with auto-correct, auto-complete, and auto-capitalize on iOS devices.
 Note: This is a browser feature and may not always be available or supported.